abhishekagarwalnpl/QHAL-copy/specs/hal_commands_specifications.rst

     \(1) provides the simplest decoding logic (fixed-length commands with deterministic latency), (2) and (3) have slightly more complex logic with at least one extra conditional branch.
 If statistically, the likelihood of multi-word commands is low, (3) provides a lower bit requirement overhead than (2).

-- Multi-Qubit commands (e.g. CNOT) require (a) the definition of two indexes as well as (b) the execution of two parallel sequences of control.
+- Two-qubit commands (e.g. CNOT) require (a) the definition of two indexes as well as (b) the execution of two parallel sequences of control.
 While (a) is in line with previous considerations, (b) requires additional considerations.
 The decoder logic should effectively extract both the indexes (ideally in a single instruction) and inform the associated branches of the control logic (if independent).
 We identified the following options:

     1. Single-word command with halved addressing space.
 We preserve the format of the command but consider the lower half of the index field pertaining to qubit 0 and the upper part to qubit 1